 Temperature: Heat tolerant to 122oF (though leaves will fry at around 118oF), cold hardy to between 17o and 22oF.

 Light: Full sun

-Watering: Moderately drought tolerant, best with occasional summer water.
+Watering: Moderately drought tolerant, but best with occasional summer water.

-Pruning: Lift the crown so that the canopy base is the desired height.
-Also, sparingly head back slightly to encourage canopy density.
+Pruning: Because coral gum is more squat-like in its natural habit, one will need to elevate the crown base (crown lifting) to the desired height.
+Also, sparingly head back mature trees (only slightly) to encourage canopy density.
 Excessive crown thinning should be avoided.

 Disease and pests: None

 Additional comments: Coral gum is an EXCELLENT and TOUGH (yes, that's pirate tough - ARRRRRRR!), small accent tree for smaller urban spaces in the desert Southwest.
 It is somewhat variable in form and seed propagation makes selecting young coral gum specimens in containers based on desired form an important part of the landscape design and planting process.
 It can also be grown for cut flowers.